 If you haven’t heard of Intelligentsia Coffee Roasters out of Chicago, you probably aren’t a Coffee Geek.
 Many Coffee Geeks may have even broken in their first real espresso machine on the famous Intelligentsia Black Cat Espresso blend.
-Started in 1997, they offer a very compelling look at espresso, roasting, coffee, and the people that grow them.
+Started in 1997, they offer a very compelling look at espresso, roasting, coffee, and the people who grow them.

 And now they have thrown their hat into the iPhone app ring.
 But it is more than just an app about their company, a way to order their coffee, or a glorified advertisement.
 It actually provides useful instruction.
 You know, on the stuff that actually matters, like making coffee.
 There are detailed, step-by-step directions with nice illustrations on a variety of coffee methods.
 Of course, they also provide information on their coffee offerings, a brew timer, as well as more detailed information about the company, its products, and philosophies.